-This tip from one of our software developers shows you how to set up a way to drag and drop SFTP transfers to a folder on a remote machine using VCP (a command-line file transfer utility included with VShell Server® and in the ClientPack suite of command-line utilities), VBScript, and a desktop shortcut.
+This tip from one of our software developers shows you how to set up a way to drag and drop SFTP transfers to a folder on a remote machine using VCP (a command-line file transfer utility included with VShell® server and SecureCRT®), VBScript, and a desktop shortcut.

 If you're like me, you need to upload files to the same folder on the remote machine many times throughout the day.
 If you're taking advantage of the VCP command-line SFTP utility for secure file transfers, it's often inconvenient to bring up a command prompt and type in the command and the full path to the folder or files you want to transfer each time you need to upload.

 Ever wish you could securely upload a file to a remote server by simply dragging and dropping right from Windows Explorer?
 You can by combining VCP, VBScript, and a desktop shortcut to allow drag and drop SFTP transfers to a folder on a remote machine.

 These are the steps to take: